mne-tools/fiff-constants/README.md

 * IOD (information object definition) text files contain FIF block definitions
 * Tag text files contain the tags within blocks that store data
-* Files with _MNE prefix have been provided for use by MNE software developers
+* Files with `_MNE` suffix have been provided for use by MNE software developers